-2.32 Throughout our planning process we have identified where there may be temporary and permanent impacts on important and sensitive habitats as a result of our options.
+2.34 Throughout our planning process we have identified where there may be temporary and permanent impacts on important and sensitive habitats as a result of our options.
 We have used these assessments, as set out in Section 9, to minimise the impact of the plan, either by rejecting specific options in favour of others or by updating the design of options to avoid impacts or include further mitigation.
 In some cases, we will need to plan further studies and investigations to better understand potential impacts, so that we can either reject the option or include further mitigation as appropriate.
 This is discussed further in Section 9.
+We have focussed on ensuring that certainty regarding environmental impacts and mitigation is greater for options selected sooner in our plan.
 We manage 12 Sites of Special Scientific Interest (SSSI) which are legally protected wildlife areas.
-With 47 of the UK's 224 chalk streams in our region19 we're committed to protecting these rare and biodiverse sites.
-94% of our SSSI land area is classified as 'favourable', with 6% classified as 'unfavourable recovering' by Natural England.20 We're working with Natural England and other specialists to understand how to further improve the condition of 'unfavourable recovering' areas.
+With 47 of the UK's 224 Chalk streams in our region18 we're committed to protecting these rare and biodiverse sites.
+94% of our SSSI land area is classified as 'favourable', with 6% classified as 'unfavourable recovering' by Natural England19.
+We're working with Natural England and other specialists to understand how to further improve the condition of 'unfavourable recovering' areas.
 These can be a result of wider population trends rather than specific conditions on site.